maxecoulter/BaRT-2/README.md

 ## Filtering of Iso-seq data using **BaRT_generate_filter_information.py** and **BaRT_2_filter_binomial.py**

 The filtering is based on the output from tama collapse and tama merge (https://github.com/GenomeRIK/tama/wiki), a program used to create gene and transcript coordinates from Iso-Seq mappings.
 The outputs from these programs are required for running of filtering.

+The scripts generate datasets of high confidence splice junctions and high confidence transcript start and end sites.
+These are used for the basis of filtering the .bed file.
+This will remove transcripts with low read support, or those that have poorly supported splice junctions, or poorly supported start or end sites.
+More detail on the algorithms can be found in the BaRTv2 paper.

 The filtering of the Iso-Seq has two modules: **BaRT_generate_filter_information.py** and **BaRT_2_filter_binomial.py**.